chrispaig3/host_discovery/README.md

 > Planned Features

 - GPU enumeration & extended device detection (CPU, etc.).
-- FreeBSD & MacOS support
+- FreeBSD, MacOS, and extended Windows support

 > ***If you experience any bugs, please don't hesitate to create an issue; so they may be fixed in a timely fashion.***